DNA Sources, Information, and Evidence: Sorting it All Out

 Use sources and information to find common ancestors that link you to the people in your DNA match list.

 You (a source) and your DNA (information) can be used as evidence to prove a relationship.

 Remember that for DNA to be useful in genealogical research, it needs to be used in combination with known familial relationships.
 Sound genealogical research and records that corroborate relationships can then be validated by DNA.

-DNA from a relative who is related on a specific line of a family may be used as evidence to help prove whether an historical person is your in-common biological ancestor or not.
+DNA from a relative who is related to a specific line of a family may be used as evidence to help prove whether a historical person is your in-common biological ancestor or not.
 The more DNA information you have from relatives on a particular family line, the more evidence you have to prove an ancestral relationship.